rizmtl/currency_trading_pair/README.md

 Api sever will start and listen on port 3001

 **Note:**
 *Build files are provided in this repo.
-After api server is started, they can be accessed at* `http://localhost:3001/`
+They can be accessed at* `http://localhost:3001/` *after Api sever starts*